mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Testing - Form filled in correctly.
 Result - Message alert appear "Thank you your message was sent".
 Email received to developer account with the same informations written inside form sections.

+Expected - As a tourist I want to be able to view pictures of Sri Lanka.
+Testing - Click gallery page and click next/previous white arrow.
+Result - Pictures are changing as expected.

 Expected - As a local resident I want to be able to find more informations about locations in Sri Lanka via links in the navbar.
 Testing - Opening links inside navbar.